KTC96/ShoreCleanse/README.md

 Some of the most important factors of the project include:

-  - Organizing a group of <strike>weirdos </strike>strangers with varying abilities to join together to create a functioning site with both frontend and backend from their, ehm, backends.
+  - Organizing a group of <strike>weirdos </strike>strangers with varying abilities to join together to create a functioning site in a limited time frame with both frontend and backend from their, ehm, backends.
-  - The languages used will be new to some members of the team (and less colorfol for others), but will be a great learning curve for all.
+  - The languages used will be new to some members of the team (and less colorful for others), but will be a great learning curve for all.
   - Working together and seeing all members differing visions coming together in symphony, much like the frog chorus of yore.